 - 1. Sexual harassment.
 "Sexual harassment" means conduct on the basis of sex that satisfies one or more of the following: - a.
-An employee of the university conditioning the provision of an aid, benefit, or service of the university on an individual's participation in unwelcome sexual conduct (commonly referred to as a "quid pro quo"); or - b.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to the university's education program or activity (commonly referred to as a sexually or gender-based "hostile environment"). - 2.
+An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct (commonly referred to as a "quid pro quo"); or

+- b.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that is effectively denies a person equal access to the University's education program or activity (commonly referred to as a sexually or gender-based "hostile environment"). - 2.
 Sexual assault.
 "Sexual assault" is a sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.
 Sexual assault consists of the following specific acts: - a.
 Non-consensual sexual intercourse.
 The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes conduct committed against both males and females. - b.
 Non-consensual sexual contact.
 The touching of the private body parts2 of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - c.
 Incest.
 Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d.
 Statutory Rape.
 Non-forcible sexual intercourse with a person who is under the statutory age of consent.
 The statutory age of consent in New York is 17. - 3.
 Dating violence.
-"Dating violence" means violence committed on the basis of sex by a person: (1) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (2) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship. (ii) The type of relationship. (iii) The frequency of interaction between the persons involved in the relationship.
+"Dating violence" means violence committed on the basis of sex by a person: (1) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (2) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship; (ii) the type of relationship; and (iii) the frequency of interaction between the persons involved in the relationship. - 4.
+Domestic violence.
+"Domestic violence" means violence committed on the basis of sex by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of New York, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of New York. - 5.
+Stalking.
+"Stalking" is engaging in a course of conduct on the basis of sex directed at a specific person that would cause a reasonable person to: (1) fear for his or her safety or the safety of others; or (2) suffer substantial emotional distress.